-(i) Independent Directors 2 7 (ii) Non-executive Directors
+(ii) Non-executive Directors 7

 Committees of the Board

 The Board has set up its two committees, details of which are provided in "Corporate Governance Section" of the Report on page No. 44.

 Directors' Remuneration

 The Board has determined and approved meeting fee for the directors which generally reflects equity to the proportionate compensation of the CEO in relation to the time spent by the Directors for the Board and or its Committee meetings.
 Details of aggregate amount of meeting fees to the directors are disclosed in note 37 to the financial statements.